 Ranch dressing used to be one of my favorites.
 There was a time in my life where my snack of choice was pretzels with two bowls for dipping.
 One had yellow mustard, the other, creamy ranch dressing!
 Ah those were the days.

-Recently I developed an expensive habit when I started purchasing a new-to-market store-bought ranch dressing that was made with avocado oil and made without dairy.
+Recently I developed an expensive habit when I started purchasing a new-to-market store-bought dairy-free ranch dressing that was made with avocado oil and clean ingredients.
 I had no clue how much I had missed ranch dressing until I had it again.
-It’s good stuff, but it’s hard to swallow spending over $6 per bottle, when I was going through nearly a bottle a week.
+It’s good stuff, but it’s hard to swallow spending over $6 per bottle of dairy-free ranch dressing, when I was going through nearly a bottle a week.
 Plus, on principle alone, I should just be making it myself.